 The university has adopted policies that address sexual misconduct, including sexual assault, sexual violence or harassment, domestic violence, dating violence, stalking, discrimination and harassment.
-The "Policy Prohibiting Sex-Based Discrimination, Sexual Harassment, and Sexual Misconduct" is at pugetsound.edu/sexualmisconductpolicy.
-The "Campus Policy Prohibiting Discrimination and Harassment" is at .
+For conduct alleged to have occurred before August 1, 2024, the "Policy Prohibiting Sex-Based Discrimination, Sexual Harassment, and Sexual Misconduct" is at pugetsound.edu/sexualmisconductpolicy, and the "Campus Policy Prohibiting Discrimination and Harassment" is at pugetsound.edu/discriminatoryharassmentpolicy.
+For incidents occurring on or after August 1, 2024, the "Policy Prohibiting Discrimination, Harassment, and/or Sexual Misconduct" (which now includes sexual misconduct and other forms of discrimination and harassment in the same policy) found pugetsound.edu/general-counsel-risk-management/policies/campuswide-policies/policy-prohibiti ng-discrimination-harassment-sexual-misconduct.
 The university recognizes that sexual discrimination and harassment destroys the respect, dignity, and trust necessary to form a safe and vibrant community.
 All forms of sexual misconduct, including sexual harassment, sex-based discrimination, unwelcome sexual contact, sexual exploitation, stalking, intimate partner violence, and all other forms of nonconsensual sexual conduct are prohibited.